 The Align source images option is checked by default.
 It corrects misalignment problems when the camera moves slightly between the bracketed frames.
-Handheld photographs have camera movement but even images shot on a tripod may have some slight camera movement as well, such as movement caused by wind, for example.
+Handheld bracketed sets have camera movement between frames, but even bracketed sets shot on a tripod can have some slight camera movement between frames as well, as can be caused by wind, for example.